mna/redisc/README.md

 ## Releases

+* **v1.1.1** : Remove mention that `StartupNodes` in `Cluster` struct needs to be master nodes (it can be replicas).
+Add supporting test.

+* **v1.1.0** : This release builds with the `github.com/gomodule/redigo` package (the new import path of `redigo`, which also has a breaking change in its `v2.0.0`, the `PMessage` type has been removed and consolidated into `Message`).

 * **v1.0.0** : This release builds with the `github.com/garyburd/redigo` package, which - according to its [readme][oldredigo] - will not be maintained anymore, having moved to [`github.com/gomodule/redigo`][redigo] for future development.
 As such, `redisc` will not be updated with the old redigo package, this version was created only to avoid causing issues to users of redisc.

-* **v1.1.0** : This release builds with the `github.com/gomodule/redigo` package (the new import path of `redigo`, which also has a breaking change in its `v2.0.0`, the `PMessage` type has been removed and consolidated into `Message`).

 ## Documentation